 Little by little, team members were laid off.
 Our team got smaller and smaller until we were just a team of three.
 Three graphic artists.
 No more creative director, art director, production manager, traffic coordinator, editor or account executives.
 Just three graphic artists.
 Yet somehow those missing roles still had to be filled.

 The three of us would often rotate some of these functions, each week taking on different responsibilities: sketching page layouts, assigning pages, assembling job bags.
 We continued to do our Walk the Walls with the help of creative directors from other teams in the agency.
 Then even more people were let go.

 I eventually found myself doing a lot of this work on my own, as well as communicating directly with the translator and sometimes even the client.
 I began sitting in on meetings with directors and managers to give updates on the offshore account.
 I wanted our projects to be just as successful as when we had a team of 14, and to continue to meet deadlines without skipping a beat.
 I became known as the point of contact for the team, and was eventually dubbed "the General" by one of the agency's senior copywriters and it stuck.

 The day then came where those of us who were left were called to a meeting where we were told that the agency would be closing and that – unless we were able to move to Chicago – we would be losing our jobs.
 Kmart would be merging with Sears, moving to Chicago where Sears was headquartered, and our work would move to Sears' agency, Ambrosi Advertising.
 I was devastated, but I kept pounding until my very last day.

 New employees were hired to take over the account at Ambrosi and were brought in to cross-train with those of us who were left – and by that time, I was the last [wo]man standing on the offshore team.
 I trained three graphic artists (and even the new production manager!) for six weeks, traveling to Chicago for part of that time during the transition.

-And that, my friends, is how I became known as "the General."
+And that is how I became known as the General.